zzzprojects/docs/learnentityframeworkcore.com/pages/saving/transactions.md

 ## Related Articles

 * [SaveChanges](/saving/save-changes) — how EF Core persists tracked changes and uses transactions by default
+* [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally during the normal save pipeline
 * [ExecuteSql](/saving/execute-sql) — how to execute raw SQL commands inside a transaction
 * [Adding Data](/saving/adding-data) — how to insert tracked entities
 * [Updating Data](/saving/modifying-data) — how to update tracked entities
+* [Deleting Data](/saving/deleting-data) — how to delete tracked entities
+* [Concurrency](/saving/concurrency) — how concurrency conflicts can interact with SaveChanges and retries

 ## FAQ